huggingface/blog/annotated-diffusion.md

 > We used random horizontal flips during training for CIFAR10; we tried training both with and without flips, and found flips to improve sample quality slightly.

 Here we use the 🤗 Datasets library to easily load the Fashion MNIST dataset from the [hub](https://huggingface.co/datasets/fashion_mnist).
+This dataset consists of images which already have the same resolution, namely 28x28.

 ```python
 from datasets import load_dataset